4ntoine/libadblockplus-android/README.md

     ant debug

-This will generate *.apk in 'libadblockplus-android-webviewapp/bin/' directory.
+This will generate *.apk in the 'libadblockplus-android-webviewapp/bin/' directory.

 #### Building with Gradle